cburdine/materials-ml-workshop/MaterialsML/python/python_logic.md

 2. If a compond contains carbon but no hydrogen in its chemical formula, it is carbon-based.
 3. If a compond contains neither carbon nor hydrogen in its chemical formula, it is inorganic.

-Write a program that takes a compound's chemical formula string (i.e. `'CH3COOH'`, `'NH3'`, or `'SiC'`) stored in the variable `formula` and prints out the classification of the compound.
+The program should take a compound's formula string (i.e. `'CH3COOH'`, `'NH3'`, or `'SiC'`) that is stored in a variable `formula` and print out the classification of the compound.
 Try to make your logic and conditional statements as concise as possible.

 ---
 _Hint_: To test if a string contains a character or another string as a substring, you can use the `in` operator.
 For example: